17 Best Restaurants in Niagara on the Lake

 Google rating: ⭐⭐⭐⭐⭐ (4.6)

 Gyro’s on the lake is another Greek place, but it’s strictly take-out.
 I haven’t had a chance to try it yet, but the food sure looks appetizing.
-Perfect for grab and go.
+It’s fast food, but a step up from crappy take out food.
+The veggies look freshly chopped.
+It’s a delicous grab and go option, and right across the street from the park.

 16. Zee’s Wine Bar & Grill